oleghcp/UnityTools/Code/Runtime/OlegHcp/Inspector/README.md

 ## FolderRequiredAttribute

-Allows to assign only folder assets in inspector
+Allows to assign only folder assets in inspector.

 ```csharp
 using OlegHcp.Inspector;